yegle/your-dns/README.md

 1. Know how to DNAT from your public IP to the server running the stack.
    Or alternatively if you have IPv6, allow dport=853 access to your server.
 1. Know how to get a Let's Encrypt certificate for your domain.
+You need a single wildcard certificate if you host both DoH server and pihole on the same server.

 ## Run the stack